 3. The Sunflower Garden

 The Sunflower Garden in Westminster, MD is just about the perfect place for picking your dose of happy, as well as awesome photo opportunities.
 Here are some of the reasons why folks love visiting year after year:

 - At peak bloom sunflowers line both sides of the long driveway to the gardens.
-Based on photos from last year, peak bloom seems to be the first few weeks of August.
+Peak bloom is typically the first few weeks of August.
 However, the gardens open for picking July 1st and picking season lasts until mid-September.

 - A bunch of sunflowers will set you back $8, which apparently is the same price as it was 18 years ago when the Sunflower Garden opened its fields for picking.

 - The owners have a reputation for being the nicest people around.
 They are very helpful and find cute photo props to enhance your sunflower photo taking experience.

 - You can feed chickens, pet the bunny rabbit, and buy fresh veggies from the veggie stand while you are there.

 - The Sunflower Garden is located at: 2390 Manchester Rd, Westminster, MD 21157

 - Here is the Google Map link: https://goo.gl/maps/3HGH6qKfAbk

 Yep, you read that right.
 Sunflowers and ice cream.
 I think I might just die and go to heaven with that combination!
 Every July and August, the Rocky Point Creamery, located just outside Frederick, MD, hosts a pick-your-own sunflower field, with all the proceeds from the sunflower sales going to the St. Jude’s Children’s Hospital.
 How cool is that?
 If you want to pick your happy and make your mouth happy too, check out these details: